mojiastonybrook/Documentation_Logs/Mach3_Generation_Of_Event_Weights_and_Splines.md

 - go to the directory of `OAGenWeightsApps`.
 The branch is `DBarrow_JointFit`.
 The main source codes live in `app/SK` directory.
    - Make changes to the existing `.cxx` files if you want.
 Or
    - Create a new `.cxx` file for the app you want to build.
 This new code should be added in the `CMakeList.txt` to be available for compiling.
 The corresponding modifications could follow the examples made by the original executables.
--  Compile the source codes to executabes.
+-  Compile the source codes to executabes as the instruction of `compilation of executables in OAGenWeightsApps`.
+-  setup the necessary computing environment by sourcing the shell script of `OAGenWeightsApps` whenever to use the executables
+    ```
+    source {PathToOAGenWeightsApps}/build/Linux/setup.sh
+    ```
+- run the executable
+    ```
+    executable -s -o
+    ```